justin2004/weblog/DRAFTS/blend_google_sheet_with_wikidata/README.md

 # Blending a Google Sheet with Wikidata

 There is [interest](https://phabricator.wikimedia.org/T181319) in the Wikidata community to access external tabular data in a SPARQL query.
-While that development looks like it is ongoing you can already do this with [SPARQL Anything](https://github.com/SPARQL-Anything/sparql.anything).
+While that development looks like it is ongoing you can already do access tabular data in a SPARQL query with [SPARQL Anything](https://github.com/SPARQL-Anything/sparql.anything).

 Here is the Google Sheet we'll use in this example: